 Figure:

-SBVR XMI Metamodel:
+SBVR MOF Metamodel:

-In each case where an attribute and an association end represent the same role, the SBVR XMI Metamodel includes a tag that tags both the attribute and the association end.
+In each case where an attribute and an association end represent the same role, the SBVR MOF Metamodel includes a tag that tags both the attribute and the association end.
 The tag connects them to show their correlation.
 The tag’s name is “org.omg.sbvr.sameRole,” its value is "" (the empty string), and its elements are the attribute and the association end.

-Where structural rules impose multiplicity constraints, they are included in the SBVR XMI Metamodel for association ends and for attributes.
+Where structural rules impose multiplicity constraints, they are included in the SBVR MOF Metamodel for association ends and for attributes.

 Elements of SBVR Content Models

-Where a role of a binary verb concept is understood in MOF terms as an attribute, specification of the attribute for an element in an SBVR Content model represents the entire extension of that verb concept for the element.
+Where a role of a binary verb concept is understood in MOF terms as an attribute, specification of the attribute for an element in an SBVR Content Model represents the entire extension of that verb concept for the element.
 There are no defaults.
 If the attribute is unspecified for an element, it is simply unspecified; it is not presumed by default to have no value.
 If anything is specified, all values of the attribute are specified.
 Specification that the attribute is null means there is no instance of the verb concept for the element.

 Rationale

-The attributes described in the sub clause are in addition to the associations that represent the binary verb concepts - the reason for the distinction is explained below.
+The attributes described in the clause are in addition to the associations that represent the binary verb concepts - the reason for the distinction is explained below.

 To preserve ‘set’ semantics, any two values of the same attribute of the same element in an SBVR Content Model represent two different things.
 Where an attribute has two or more values, it can be concluded that each of the values represents a thing that is distinct from the others.